da3mon-01/edxPythonProblems/README.md

 # edxPythonProblems
-Solutions for the edx Python Course : MITx: 6.00.1x Introduction to Computer Science and Programming Using Python
+My solutions for the edx Python Course : MITx: 6.00.1x Introduction to Computer Science and Programming Using Python